Mayland Community College

 - Completion of ENG 002

-- Nurse Aide or CMA – Completion of certified nursing assisting course from a community college or a high school Allied Health Sciences Program and be currently listed on the NC Nurse Aide Registry.
+- Nurse Aide or CMA – Completion of a certified nursing assisting course from a community college or a high school Allied Health Sciences Program and be currently listed on the NC Nurse Aide Registry.

 - Admissions Review